 Buy Travel Insurance

 One of the best ways to protect your bank account when the threat of a hurricane looms over your beach vacation is to purchase travel insurance.
-Condo-World offers travel insurance with every reservation and it can be purchased up to 14 days prior to arrival.
+Condo-World offers travel insurance with every reservation at a Myrtle Beach resort and it can be purchased up to 14 days prior to arrival.
 You can also buy travel insurance independently or, often, through your credit card company.
 Travel insurance will generally protect you beyond just the price of the rental.
 They can cover flights, baggage, medical & dental, emergency assistance, accidental death and more.
 Check with your travel insurance policy to see exactly what is covered.

 Remember that most of these are insurance policies in a classic sense, so there must be an approved cause for using the policy and not just that you decided not to go on vacation.
 These causes may include illness, death of anybody traveling or a family member, job loss, jury duty, hurricanes or other natural disasters, and much more.